This post may contain affiliate links. Please read my disclosure policy.

 - Drizzle in the olive oil, whisking all the time, until it's all incorporated.
 Set aside.

-- Prepare the beans by trimming the stem ends, washing and cutting into pieces about 1 & 1/2 inches long. [or leave whole, or cut in longer pieces - it will just take a longer to cook]
+- Prepare the beans by trimming the stem ends, washing, and cutting into pieces about 1 & 1/2 inches long.

-- Heat a 10 to 12 inch skillet and add bacon drippings.
+- Heat a 12-inch skillet and add bacon drippings.

-- When the drippings are melted, raise the heat to high, add the beans and onions and stir fry for 4 to 5 minutes, until the onions are wilted and the beans take on a little color in spots.
+- When the drippings are melted, raise the heat to high and add the beans and onions.
+Stir fry for 4 to 5 minutes, until the onions are wilted and the beans take on a little color in spots.

-- Lower heat and add the stock or water and cover tightly - cook for 5 minutes.
+- Lower the heat and add the stock or water and bring to a boil, cover tightly and cook for 2 minutes.

 - Remove the lid, crank the heat back up to high, and cook, stirring, until stock is cooked away - another 3 to 4 minutes.
 Beans will still be tender-crisp.